 Due to some constraints such as those illustrated by the examples described in first paragraph, a lot of IoT devices could only have limited capabilities, e.g., lack of USIM facilitation, for accessing 5G system with assistance of, e.g., a device with management capability.
 This work item aims at specifying system enhancements required for 5GC to support Personal IoT Network.

+In addition to the ongoing study for XRM in SA2, it is important to discuss a pratical use case where the XR device is connected with the smart phone (i.e. UE) via mobile hotsport e.g., non-3GPP technology supporting very high data rate such as WiFi 6.
+In order to support the XR traffic requiring high datarate and low latency to the XR device connected in the PIN, it is very important to enhance 5G System’s QoS architecture to support the XR traffic for PIN Element via PIN Gateway Capability.
+It is also important to consider the feature enhancements such as L4S support as a QoS extension for supporting XR traffic with consideration of QoS characteristics of PIN (e.g. the datarate and delay).